WolverineXM/FinTechProject3/README.md

 `2021-10-18, 2021-10-19, 2021-10-20, 2021-10-21, 2021-10-22, and 2021-10-25`

 The results are currently stored within a Pandas Series, with eventual plans of storing in a Pandas Data Frame.
-Given that only 6 out-sample-results are available, the code that returns the forward test predictions, `new_predictions = all_new_predictions.iloc[-6:]`, is manually updated (next day's value = -7) the following day's run.
+Given that only 6 out-sample-results are available, the code that returns the forward test predictions, `new_predictions = all_new_predictions.iloc[-6:]`, is manually updated (next day's value = -7) prior to the following day's run.

 **Notebook:  [rfc_model_optimal_forward_testing_v0004.ipynb](rfc_model_optimal_forward_testing_v0004.ipynb)**